Professor Cullen Lecture Notes

 A Bubble Sort passes through the file sequentially several times.
 Each pass consists of comparing each element in the file with its successor neighbor ( x[i] with x[i +1] ) and interchanging the two elements if they are not in the proper order.
 Note that after each pass or iteration, the (nth - i) element is in the proper order, so you can improve the sort time by reducing the scans to the remaining (n - i - 1) items.
 The bubble sort is generally considered to be the most inefficient sorting algorithm in common usage.
 Under best-case conditions (the list is already sorted), the bubble sort can approach a constant O(n) level of complexity.
 General-case is an abysmal O(n2).

 A Bi-directional Bubble Sort improves on the Bubble Sort by alternating the direction of successive passes through the file between the top and the bottom.
 In this way the smaller elements move quickly to the top of the order in the same way that the larger elements move to the bottom of the file.
+The sort saves some time by not resetting its pointers back to the beginning of the remaining unsorted items.
 Every successive pass compares the remaining unsorted items of the previous pass.

-A Selection Sort works by selecting the smallest unsorted item remaining in the list, and then swapping it with the item in the next position to be filled.
-The selection sort has a complexity of O(n2).
+A Selection Sort works by scanning for the smallest item remaining in the unsorted part of the list, and then swapping it with the item in the next position to be filled of the sorted part of the list.
+The selection sort has a complexity of O(n**2).
 A relatively slow sort.

 The Quick Sort, also called the partition exchange sort, first provides a partitioning method for the Ath element (called the pivot) to seek its final position J in the partition.
 At this point elements in positions 0 through J-1 are less than or equal to A; and all elements in positions J+1 through N are greater than or equal to A. The process is recursively reapplied on both newly formed left and right partitions until all partitions are of size 1.
 Now the file is sorted.